Massachusetts General Court: Legislative procedure

 After a bill is read for a second time, it is open to debate on amendments and motions.
 Following debate, a vote is taken and if the bill receives a favorable vote by the membership, it is ordered to a third reading and referred to the Committee on Bills in the Third Reading.
 This amounts to preliminary approval of the bill in that branch.
 That committee examines technical points, as well as the legality and constitutionality of the measure, and ensures that it does not duplicate or contradict existing law.
 The committee then issues a report and returns the bill to the House or Senate for its third reading.
 At that time, legislators can further debate and amend the bill.
 Following the third reading, the body votes on "passing the bill to be engrossed."

 The bill must then pass through three readings and engrossment in the second legislative branch.
 Should that occur, it is sent to the Legislative Engrossing Division where it is typed on special parchment in accordance with the General Laws.
 However, if the second branch passes an amended version of the bill, the legislation returns to the original branch for a vote of concurrence in the amendment.
 If concurrence is rejected, a conference committee consisting of the three members from each legislative branch representing both political parties may be formed to effect a compromise piece of legislation.
 When a compromise is reached, the bill is sent to both legislative branches for their approval.

 A vote "to enact" the bill, first in the House and later in the Senate, is the final step in the passage of a bill by the legislature.
-Following enactment, the bill goes to the governor, who may sign the bill into law, allow it to become law without signing it (if the governor holds the bill for ten days without taking any action while the legislature is in session, it becomes law without his or her signature), veto it, or return it to the legislature with recommended changes.
+Following enactment, the bill goes to the governor, who may sign the bill into law, allow it to become law without signing it (if the governor holds the bill for ten days without taking any action while the legislature is in session, it becomes law without their signature), veto it, or return it to the legislature with recommended changes.
 If the legislature has concluded its yearly session, and the governor does not sign the bill within ten days, it dies.
 This is referred to as a "pocket veto."
 This ten-day period includes Sundays and holidays, even if they fall on the tenth day, and it begins the day after the legislation is laid on the governor's desk.